Endometriosis is a biological malfunction which focuses on the reproductive organs and the pelvic region of a woman’s

 Recent studies are beginning to indicate that women with the disease are at greater risk of other health problems, but this could be an indicator that women with this disease are actually suffering from a break-down in the immune system.
 This situation seems to ‘ring true’ as many women who have the disease seem to suffer from a myriad of other health problems.

 It is affecting millions of women around the world today.
 It not only affects her health, it also affects quality of life, possibilities of having children, income earning potential, emotional well-being, relationships, sex life, economics where women live in a country and have to pay for treatment, and social life; in essence it affects the entire life of women.

 These are the hard facts that surround this disease today.
 Many women suffer for years and years.
 They may have one surgical procedure after another.
 They may spend thousands of dollars on treatment, especially if their health insurance does not cover it.
 They may travel miles in pursuit of sympathetic and informed medical treatment.

 But there are some glimmers of hope beginning to appear.
 Many women today are beginning to take care of their own health with regard to dealing with this disease.
-They are starting to realize that all is not clear cut with the objectives and priorities regarding health care in the modern world.
+They are starting to realise that all is not clear cut with the objectives and priorities regarding health care in the modern world.

-Also there are more and more doctors who are beginning to specialize in the disease and new surgical techniques are being developed all the time.
+Also there are more and more doctors who are beginning to specialise in the disease and new surgical techniques are being developed all the time.

 Hope and self help

 Hope and courage for many women is gained through sharing information and advice, and this helps them to stop feeling so alone.

 Many self-help ideas and tips are being exchanged between fellow sufferers through forums and support groups.
 Where these measures prove successful, this helps to instil confidence and proof that these self help methods can help with the symptoms and pain caused by this disease.
 This includes using various natural treatments, diet changes and simple life-style changes.